-Working in innovation consulting is super interesting!
+Getting a job in innovation consulting is tricky.

 In this article, I answer these good questions.

-What’s innovation consulting
+What’s innovation consulting all about?

 Innovation consulting is the practice of helping organisations spot new opportunities and create new products, brands, and/or businesses.